unional/typescript-blackbook/CONTRIBUTING.md

   very hard to read, very dense, contains many many information,\
   very likely a run-on, very much like what an attorney will write,\
   and probably will be wrapped by the editor sentence.

+> Why?

+`.editorconfig` and extensions will likely remove trailing spaces, so using "two spaces" for line breaks does not work.

 ---